Skip to content

 The WITCH Library

 The core of this repository is the WITCH library.
-While the name contains minkasi it does not actually require the minkasi mapmaker to be used; rather, it produces models of galaxy clusters and their gradients in a format that can be consumed by minkasi's fitting code.
+WITCH produces models of galaxy clusters and their gradients in a format that can be consumed by minkasi's fitting code.

 The core concept of WITCH is to model the cluster as a 3D pressure profile and then apply modifications to that profile to represent substructure.
 For example, a cavity can be modeled as a multiplicative suppression of the pressure within a certain region.
 The profile is then integrated along the line of sight to produce a signal like we would observe via the SZ effect.
 To produce gradients of the clusters and JIT expensive computations we employ jax.